wast3rr/SpellChecker/README.txt

         as well as only the LAST trailing punctuation.
         For example, in an input such as "dog.." , the word dog.. will stored in the array, getting rid of the quotation marks but still leaving other trailing punctuation.
         Also if an input is  "Doctor",  the word that is read in would be Doctor".
-This is still marked as incorrect.
+Although Doctor is correct, this is still marked as incorrect because of possible errors than can occur if the provided dictionary does not follow basic English syntax.

         - This prevents possible incorrect words that have syntax issues from being mistakenly marked as correct.